How Co.Lab Captured 30,000 Leads With Paperform

 But the strongest outcome in this story is not a number.
 It is reliability.

 For small founders, that peace of mind matters.
 It gives you room to focus on delivery, customers, and growth instead of checking whether the plumbing broke overnight.
-Sefunmi even described the feeling of the system like this.

-Why this story matters for SMB operators
+Why this story matters for small businesses

 FAQ